r00tman/Keydion/README.md

 ## Description

 Tired of bad default virtual keyboards in your DAW?
 Now you can play full THREE OCTAVES ERGONOMICALLY only using your computer keyboard (and learn accordion at the same time).
-Keydion turns your computer keyboard into a Chromatic Button Accordion controller, sending virtual MIDI signals.
+Keydion turns your computer keyboard into a Chromatic Button Accordion controller, sending virtual MIDI messages.
 At the moment, it assumes QWERTY layout and simulates C-Griff accordion layout.

 This project is heavily inspired by [Anatole Muster](https://www.youtube.com/shorts/1kVAUZjotnE) videos.